FAQEUCyber Resilience Act

 EU Cyber Resilience Act FAQ Security Updates vs Functionality Updates

-Use this CRA FAQ to understand when security updates must be separated from functionality changes, when combined releases are allowed, and how update choices interact with Article 13(10) and substantial-modification analysis.
+Use this CRA FAQ to classify security updates and functionality updates, decide when separation is required, and understand how update choices affect support-period duties, user notices, automatic updates, and substantial-modification analysis.

-Built for product, release, engineering, and compliance teams managing secure update strategies under the CRA.
+Built for product, release, engineering, security, and compliance teams managing update governance for products with digital elements under the EU Cyber Resilience Act.

 Author